 Politics is often like the seesaw you played on when you were a kid (or that you still play on as an adult, we're not judging): When one side goes down, the other side goes up.
 New Jersey Gov. Chris Christie's bridgegate scandal is a perfect illustration of this, and though it's way too early to say who will reap the ultimate benefits from this week's revelations, here's a list of four politicians who stand to gain from the controversy.

 2.)
 Jeb Bush.
-In a hypothetical 2016 GOP primary match-up, Jeb Bush would probably be the hypothetical opponent who could capitalize the most on bridgegate.
-Like Christie, much of the former Florida governor’s appeal is to moderate voters.
-It stands to reason that voters who like Christie but might be turned off by bridgegate- now or when ads flood the airwaves in their state ahead of a primary and jog their memories- would find Jeb Bush appealing.
+In a hypothetical 2016 GOP primary match-up, Jeb Bush would likely be the hypothetical opponent who could capitalize the most on bridgegate, should he run.
+Like Christie, much of the former Florida governor's appeal is to moderate voters and it stands to reason that voters who like Christie but might get turned off from bridgegate (either now, or if new information comes to light down the road, or because they're reminded when ads flood the airwaves in their state ahead of a primary) would find Jeb Bush appealing.

 3.)
 Joe Biden.
-Biden has made no secret of his desire to run for president in 2016 but more importantly, Biden inadvertently benefitted from bridgegate just this week.
-Christie’s scandal refocused all of the media attention away from former Defense Secretary Bob Gates’s new memoir in which he badly criticizes the vice president’s stance on foreign policy issues.
-The memoir was dominating the political discussion on the cables and in the blogs until the bridgegate story broke.
-President Obama, whose leadership and administration were also criticized in the book, benefitted in this way as well.
+Biden has made no secret of his desire to run for president in 2016.
+Not to mention, Biden inadvertently benefitted from bridgegate just this week.
+Christie's scandal refocused all of the media attention away from former Defense Secretary Bob Gates's new memoir in which he badly criticizes the vice president's stance on foreign policy issues.
+President Obama also benefitted in that way.

 We'll have a lot more on the fallout from bridgegate this Sunday on "This Week," including analysis from Judy Smith, the inspiration behind the hit ABC show "Scandal."